pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/13-fixation-based-stabilzation-under-constraint.md

 Fixation collapses ambiguity, but it does not by itself terminate regulatory load.
 Termination requires a surface onto which regulation can complete.
 These are referred to here as regulatory completion surfaces.

-A completion surface is not defined by content—romantic, creative, sexual, symbolic—but by function.
+A completion surface is not defined by content, whether it be romantic, creative, sexual, or symbolic, but by function.
 A surface qualifies as a regulatory completion surface if it satisfies four conditions:
 -	Asymmetry tolerance: the surface can absorb inferiority signaling without demanding reciprocity, correction, or symmetry.
 -	Termination capacity: engagement with the surface reduces net regulatory load rather than redistributing it.
 -	Predictable cost structure: the energetic and exposure costs of engagement are stable and legible to the system.
 -	Optional feedback topology: the surface may be feedback-coupled (allowing micro-gap correction) or feedback-independent (requiring repetition rather than interaction).

 Completion surfaces are orthogonal to fixation type.
-The same fixation—such as value fixation—may complete through different surfaces depending on availability, cost, and state-transition routing.
+The same fixation (such as value fixation) may complete through different surfaces depending on availability, cost, and state-transition routing.
 Human mythologized objects represent one high-capacity, high-cost surface.
 Competence domains, symbolic systems, ritual repetition, parasocial figures, and functional roles represent alternative surfaces with different cost and durability profiles.

 Fixation determines what asymmetry is frozen.
 Completion surfaces determine where regulation ends.